visualopsholdings/i2c/README.md

 The use of "delay()" on the Arduino is a very bad idea, especially like above.
 The use of the LOGO interpreter gives us the perfect opportunity to provide a similar function that simply does schedules the next WORD to arrive after a certain time.
-Unlike UCB logo it will be in milliseconds rather than 60's of a second.
+Unlike UCB LOGO it will be in milliseconds rather than 60's of a second.